What does being an Admission Representative require?

 - Team environment: leader must be willing to jump in and roll up his/her sleeves to help out when necessary Need someone who leads by example, with first-hand knowledge of area of expertise.
 Strong, friendly follow-up necessary on tasks delegated to ensure proper results.

 - Available to work a flexible schedule including evenings and weekends

 It’s been nearly 14 years since I have been here.
 The support and encouragement for growth is something I could never find anywhere else!- Lauren G.Educator read full testimonial

 I started out at Evergreen as a student in 2009 and then later joined the Evergreen team.
 Having been a licensed Esthetician, Cosmetologist and Spa Manager, I wanted to find a place that shared my same values.- Maria T.Talent Manager read full testimonial

 I think the biggest thing that makes Evergreen stand out amongst the other places I have worked, is how much they challenge you to grow and change.
-Evergreen really does care.- Jenna T.Financial Counselor read full testimonial
+Evergreen really does care.- Jenna T.Business Office Specialist read full testimonial

 We choose to care for our employees on multiple dimensions instead of narrowly focusing on one (e.g. wages).
 We use a variety of short- and long-term incentives and benefits to attract & retain the right people.
 Click below on the icons to see our comprehensive benefit packages.